brunompena/zsun-resources/README.md

 # Introduction

-This repository contains all the information needed to update the firmware of Zsun-SD100 to OpenWrt version 19.07.
+This repository contains all the information needed to update the firmware of Zsun-SD100 to OpenWrt version 21.02.

 ## Main features

 These are the main features of this release when compared to other community releases:
- - Firmware image based on OpenWrt 19.07
+ - Firmware image based on OpenWrt 21.02
-	- *the latest and greatest release based on the new ath79 architecture*
+	- *the latest and greatest release*
- - Recovery image based on OpenWrt 18.06.5 (no more bricking!)
+ - Recovery image based on OpenWrt 19.07 (no more bricking!)
-	- *using the tested and proven ar71xx architecture*
+	- *the old-stable branch which introduced the new ath79 architecture*
-	- *with 4MB size to fit newer OpenWrt releases*
-	- *read-only partition so it can't be damaged*
+	- *read-only partition with so it can't be damaged*
  - Updated u-boot to accommodate future OpenWrt releases
 	- *changed kernel boot offset to the start of the flash memory*
  - Built with reviewed and tweaked community patches